Review and road test of the Audi A5 Coupe

 Market and Model

 In the mainstream A5 Coupe range, there are three trim levels - 'SE', 'Sport' and 'S line'.
-Prices start at around £31,000 and rise up to just over £41,000.
-You'll need a £47,000 budget though, if you want the 354PS S5 flagship model.
+Prices start at around £34,000 and rise up to just under £50,000.
+You'll need a £49,000 budget if you want the 354PS S5 flagship model and around £64,000 for the top RS5.
 As usual, there's a premium of around £2,500 to pay if you want to switch from any given petrol variant to its diesel alternative.
 If you want S tronic automatic transmission on the base petrol and diesel variants most will choose, there'll be a premium of around £1,500 more to find for it.
 Go for the diesel auto and you'll be offered the further option of finding £1,500 more to get quattro 4WD.

 Whichever variant you choose, you should find your car to be decently equipped.
 Among the features included are xenon headlights with LED daytime running lights and LED rear lights, LED interior lights, the Audi 'MMI radio plus' with a 7-inch MMI colour display, Bluetooth, a USB charging function, a three-spoke multifunction steering wheel, the Audi drive select dynamic handling system and Audi 'pre sense city' autonomous braking.
 Audi is particularly proud of its media connectivity, specifically the 'connect' system that can link to the Internet via the ultrafast LTE network.With the standard Audi smartphone interface, Apple Car Play and Android Auto bring the familiar smartphone environment to the car, if desired.
 The optional Audi phone box with wireless charging in the centre armrest uses near-field coupling to link smartphones wirelessly to the vehicle's antenna.